StevenMMortimer/salesforcer/README.md

 attributes of records on almost any object in Salesforce including Accounts, Contacts, Tasks, Opportunities, even Attachments\!
 Below is an example where we grab the data we just created including Account object information for which the Contact record is associated with.
-The Account column is all `NA` since we have yet to provide information to link these Contacts with Accounts.

 ``` r
 my_soql <- sprintf("SELECT Id,